zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 * Diversity measurement
 * Classification

-Combine embeddings with text generation capabilities and leverage specific sources of information to create a smart chat functionality tailored to your knowledge base.
+You can combine embeddings with text generation capabilities and leverage specific sources of information to create a smart chat functionality tailored to your knowledge base.

 {{% alert color="info" %}}
-MxGenAIConnector module generates embeddings internally when interacting with the knowledge base.
+The Mendix Cloud GenAI Connector module generates embeddings internally when interacting with the knowledge base.
 Pure embedding operations are only required if additional processes, such as using the generated vectors instead of text, are needed.
 For example, a similar search algorithm could use vector distances to calculate relatedness.
 {{% /alert %}}

 ### Features